jarekgol/uzdatniacz-joysticka/README.md

 There are two simple options to get started:

 A) **Via Git Bash:** Create a directory, enter it, clone the repository (`git clone https://github.com/jarekgol/uzdatniacz-joysticka.git`).
-Then use Windows Explorer to go deeper and click the `joy2winmm.slnx` file – this should open the project in Visual Studio.
+Then use Windows Explorer to go deeper and click the `joy2winmm.slnx` file â€“ this should open the project in Visual Studio.
 B) **Manually:** Create a new C++ console project in VS, then replace the content of the main file with the content of `joy2winmm\joy2winmm.cpp`.

 ### Compiler Configuration (If Required)